blackowltr/Testnetler-ve-Rehberler/Nibiru/NIT#2/Smart Contract Deployment.md

-nibid config chain-id nibiru-itn-1 nibid config broadcast-mode block nibid config keyring-backend file nibid keys add YOURWALLETNAME --recover
+nibid config chain-id nibiru-itn-1 nibid config broadcast-mode block nibid config keyring-backend file
 ```

-**After the last command, the wallet will ask for your seed phrases.
-Type your words, set your password and press enter.**

 ## `nibidcontract` We create a folder and download our `cw1_whitelist.wasm` file there.